dcastrop/mebi_plugin/README.md

 ```
 make .merlin clean; dune build; coq_makefile -f _CoqProject -o CoqMakeFile; make -f CoqMakeFile
 ```
+then afterwards, you have to reload vscode. [this extension is helpful for this](https://marketplace.visualstudio.com/items?itemName=natqe.reload)

 ### ~~using `dune`~~  (*`dune` currently not supported*)
 *issue (in vscode) with `theories/loder.v` where `mebi_plugin.cmxs` appears inside `_build/default/src` instead of under `src/`.*